 Enabling Cell Line Selection, Process Characterization and Process Optimization in a Quick and Efficient Way

-The industry leading range of ambr® multi-parallel bioreactors have been developed to take you through the early steps of your upstream process from cell or strain selection, through to process optimization.
-The technology ensures optimum scalability of your processes, as the design of the bioreactors means that functionality translates well into systems such as the BIOSTAT STR® 2000 and larger.
+The industry-leading range of Ambr® multi-parallel bioreactors has been developed to take you through the early steps of your upstream process from cell or strain selection, through to process optimization.
+The technology ensures optimum scalability of your processes, as the design of the bioreactors means that functionality translates well into systems such as the Biostat STR® 2000 and larger.

 High Throughput Bioprocess Development